santiago-otero/Rock-Paper-Scissors/README.md

 # Description:
 This porject is a Rock-Paper-Scissors game using Javascript Logic to play agains the computer.
+I learned to do it thanks to The Odin Project course. credits to them.
 Good luck trying to win!

 # Website link here!